runfalk/synology-wireguard/README.rst

 All models marked *Is working* have been confirmed by users to work.
 If your model has the same platform as one of the working ones, chances are it will work for you too.
+**Note**: the releases in the releases page are for DSM 6 only.
+For DSM7, you'll need to follow the instructions in this readme and compile it yourself.

 =========== ========== =========== ===========================
 Model       Platform   DSM Version Is working?